openshift/enhancements/enhancements/service-catalog/service-catalog-and-broker-removal.md

 a little more investigation.

-Replace the operator's code with a new Job executable that will perform the deletion of the objects associated with the Service Catalog.
+Replace the operator's code with a new Job executable that will perform the deletion of the apiserver associated with the Service Catalog.
 The following items would be removed:

 - ClusterServiceClasses